amcginlay/ops-manager-automation/README.md

 ## What?

-A set of scripts for deploying PCF with automation tools at its heart.
+A set of scripts for deploying PCF on GCP with automation tools at its heart.

 ## Why?